nathanieljblack/PriceRight/website/README.md

 ## Step 3: Load Database and Run ##
 Open Mongo console by typing "mongo" in the command line and enter the following instructions to create database and collections inside MongoDB.

-Open editor to edit a python script:
+Use editor to edit a python script:

     sudo vi /opt/app/website/data/load_ubuntu/load.py

-Modify the following line inside  (using your AWS credential):
+Modify the following line inside the file using your AWS credential and save the changes:

     conn = S3Connection('CHANGE_THIS_your_key_id','CHANGE_THIS_your_secret_access_key')